raspberrypilearning/astro-pi-flight-case/en/step_8.md

 ## Install the camera

-When you're happy with the 3D-printed parts you can proceed with installing the hardware.
+When you're happy with the 3D-printed parts, you can proceed to the hardware installation.

-Getting the camera into the case can be a little tricky but here is how we did it for the flight units.
-Firstly, lift the two tabs on either side of the Camera Module to disconnect the ribbon cable from the camera.
+Getting the camera into the case can be a little tricky, but here is how we did it for the flight units:

++ Firstly, lift the two tabs on either side of the Camera Module to disconnect the ribbon cable from the camera.

 Then fold the ribbon.
 These folds allow the camera cable to come up the side of the Raspberry Pi with enough flex to insert into the CSI camera port (see further down).

 + Lay the ribbon out with the writing face up and the visible connectors on the left.
-At 1cm along the ribbon, fold the ribbon downwards.
+At 1 cm along the ribbon, fold the ribbon downwards.

   ![Fold down at 1cm](images/cam-fold1.png)